 Dror Bashan.
-Pursuant to Mr. Bashan's employment agreement, his current monthly base salary is NIS 95,000 (approximately \$27,500) and Mr. Bashan is entitled to an annual discretionary bonus subject to the sole discretion of our Board of Directors, to be determined on the basis of agreed-upon annual objectives which shall include both measurable and strategic parameters.
+Pursuant to Mr. Bashan's employment agreement, his current monthly base salary is NIS 95,000 (approximately \$27,000 and Mr. Bashan is entitled to an annual discretionary bonus subject to the sole discretion of our Board of Directors, to be determined on the basis of agreed-upon annual objectives which shall include both measurable and strategic parameters.
 He is also entitled to a one-time bonus of \$1.0 million upon the occurrence of certain change of control transactions.
 The monthly salary is subject to cost of living adjustments from time to time as may be required by law.
-The Board of Directors also granted to Mr. Bashan options to purchase 160,000 shares of our common stock at an exercise price equal to \$4.69 per share, the closing sales price of the common stock on the NYSE American on the date of grant.
-The options vest over four years on a quarterly basis in 16 equal increments, subject to certain conditions.
-Vesting of the options will be accelerated in full upon a Corporate Transaction or a Change in Control, as those terms are defined in our Plan.
-Mr. Bashan's employment agreement is terminable by our company on 180 days' written notice for any reason.
+Mr. Bashan was granted an option award upon his employment and he is entitled to additional equity awards from time to time on a discretionary basis.
+Mr. Bashan's employment agreement is terminable by the Company on 180 days' written notice for any reason.
 Mr. Bashan may terminate the agreement on 90 days' written notice for any reason during its term.
-We may terminate the Agreement for cause without notice.
-Mr. Bashan is entitled to be insured by the company under a Manager's Policy in lieu of severance, company contributions towards vocational studies, annual recreational allowances, a company car, a company laptop and a company phone.
-Mr. Bashan is entitled to 24 working days of vacation.
+We may terminate Mr. Bashan's employment agreement for cause without notice.
+Mr. Bashan is entitled to be insured by the Company under a Manager's Policy in lieu of severance, Company contributions towards vocational studies, annual recreational allowances, a company car, a company laptop and a company phone.
+Mr. Bashan is entitled to 25 working days of vacation.